 Earthquakes and economic difficulties severely limited the Administration's ability to engage in serious dialogue about the problems of housing and urban renewal for several years.
 Fortunately, the election of the 58th Parliament again brought the issue of housing to the forefront of the government's concerns.
-Charged by the Parliament to provide nearly a quarter of a million units of housing in six years, TOKI again made research and development a central issue.
+Charged by the Parliament to provide nearly a quarter of a million units of housing in six years, TOKİ again made research and development a central issue.

 Keeping development of the best possible housing at the forefront of its concerns, TOKİ arranged the First Housing Convention in April 2006 in Istanbul.
 Focusing on lower-income groups and urban transformation, the conference was a chance for TOKİ to show the important work it has already done and an opportunity to further perfect the process of creating the least-expensive, highest-quality housing possible.
-The First Housing As the economic effects of TOKI's projects are beginning to be felt, the Administration recognizes that human-environmental interaction becomes particularly critical.
-Convention provided an excellent opportunity to share information with related companies and entities in the public sector and the private sector, non-governmental organizations and academicians.
-This created a forum to identify and generate solutions for housing development for the lower-income class and transformation of the slums, as well as sharing TOKI's activities with the public at the national and international level and improving current practices.
+The First Housing Convention provided an excellent opportunity to share information with related companies and entities in the public sector and the private sector, non-governmental organizations and academicians.
+This created a forum to identify and generate solutions for housing development for the lowerincome class and transformation of the slums, as well as sharing TOKI's